 Indian authorities have chosen to repeal the Indian Nursing Council Act, 1947 by another bill.
 The department concerned almost finalized the bill.
 The new bill will be known as the ‘National Nursing and Midwifery Commission Act, 2020’.
 An outline of the general public and stakeholders has been released with their views and suggestions.
-You can email it to firstname.lastname@example.org by no later than 6 December.
+They can mail it to firstname.lastname@example.org by no later than 6 December.
 The public release was signed by Dr. Rathi Balachandran, ADG Nursing.

 The proposed bill has the following aims and objectives:-